agatti/hopper-plugins/README.md

 _version 0.0.1_

-This file loader plugin allows you to load Apple ][ binaries in A2 format to be disassembled (or basically anything you can either `BLOAD` or `BRUN`). _(Please note that the plugin depends on the 6502 CPU core to be installed in order to work properly)_
+This file loader plugin allows you to load Apple ][ binaries in A2 format to be disassembled (or basically anything you can either `BLOAD` or `BRUN`). _(Please note that the plugin depends on the 6502 CPU core being installed in order to work properly)_

 #### TODO for next version: